Stability-AI/stable-audio-tools/README.md

 The `--name` parameter will set the project name for your Weights and Biases run.

 ## Training wrappers and model unwrapping
-`harmonai-tools` uses PyTorch Lightning to facilitate multi-GPU and multi-node training.
+`stable-audio-tools` uses PyTorch Lightning to facilitate multi-GPU and multi-node training.

 When a model is being trained, it is wrapped in a "training wrapper", which is a `pl.LightningModule` that contains all of the relevant objects needed only for training.
 That includes things like discriminators for autoencoders, EMA copies of models, and all of the optimizer states.